gforge/MedBench-LLM/decompose/prompts/plan_generate.md

-You are an orthopedic and trauma surgeon tasked to write a plan for the patient
+You are an orthopedic and trauma surgeon.
+You are responsible for accurately synthesize the <extracted_plan>.

-    based on the information provided below:

-    "{Extracted_Plan_Notes}"

-    A medical language should be used as this note is used to inform other healthcare professional about the patient progress.

-    If information cannot be found in the context, do not make up an answer

-    You will have to write and organise the information as "Plan":

-    The plan should include:
+Extracted_plan: ###
+{extracted_plan}
+###

+NA items in the <extracted_plan> should be ignored.
-    If suture is present: "sutural removal 2-3 weeks after the last surgery".
+If Suture == 'Present' in <extracted_plan>, the synthesis should include "sutural removal 2-3 weeks after the last surgery", else ignore.
+It should always include any follow-up visit with any departments.
-    If suture is not present: Do not return any information about suture Information on when to contact the orthopaedic outpatient clinic or the emergency department.
+It should always include information on when they should contact the orthopaedic outpatient clinic and/or the emergency department

-    - For example; signs of infection such as redness, swollenness, fever etc.
-    Comment on the level of mobilization:
-    - Examples of the level of mobilisation include: Full weight-bearing or Partial weight bearing or No weight bearing.
-    If nothing is stated usually full mobilization is allowed.
+Desired format:

-    Plan: -||-
+Plan: <bullet_point_list>

+Professional medical language should be used.
+The summary written should be based entirely on the <extracted_plan> provided to you.
+The summary should be entity dense and concise.